VERSUS: The Elite Trials

 - 50 % positive mentions

-Character development in the game is largely criticized, with many players finding the characters uninteresting and lacking depth.
-While some moments focus on specific characters, overall development and emotional connections are minimal, leaving players wanting more.
+Character development in the game is largely criticized, with many players finding the introduced characters uninteresting and lacking depth.
+While some moments focus on specific characters, overall development is minimal, leaving players wanting more emotional connection and potential for romance.

-“On a further note, there's not much character development either; there are certain parts that pay special attention to certain characters, but it left a lot to be desired.”
+“There's not much character development; certain parts pay special attention to specific characters, but it left a lot to be desired.”

-The game offers high replayability due to its numerous secrets and expanded mastery and growth concepts, encouraging players to revisit it for deeper exploration.
-However, the need to adhere to specific roles and paths for success may limit players' freedom of choice, potentially complicating the experience.
+The game offers high replayability due to its numerous secrets and expanded mastery and growth concepts, encouraging players to explore different stat variants and goals.
+However, this complexity can limit freedom of choice, as success often requires adhering to specific roles or paths aligned with personality types.

 “The replayability value is quite high - the game teases many secrets, and I know I’ll be playing it again in the future to try and uncover them.”